 Two dynamics drive this particular historical absence.
 First, the city has tried very hard to scrub this bloody history from its popular legacy.
 Mayor Daley II even tried to block the gangster tours from having downtown storefronts.
 Which is entirely understandable, even if it’ll likely never really work.
 People just love their gangster stories and movies too much.

 Second, Capone’s clients, henchmen, and opponents were primarily working-class and of immigrant stock.
-Most of their haunts, which were the old working class Italian, German, Polish, and Irish neighborhoods, have disappeared.
+Most of their haunts, which were the old working class Italian, German, Polish, and Irish Chicago neighborhoods, have disappeared.
 Gentrification, demolition, or assimilation transformed these areas over the past century.
 Even the little bars which became neighborhood institutions shutter all the time.
 These processes change a city, often dramatically, and wipe the slate clean every few generations.
 Considering that, it’s no surprise that we have so little of Al Capone’s Chicago physically present in the architecture of today.

 – Alex Bean, Content Manager and Tour Guide